Interplay Entertainment Corp. (OTCMKTS:IPLY) Short Interest Update

 Interplay Entertainment Corp.
-(OTCMKTS:IPLY) was the recipient of a large decrease in short interest in September.
-As of September 15th, there was short interest totalling 13,200 shares, a decrease of 14.8% from the August 31st total of 15,500 shares.
-Based on an average daily trading volume, of 11,700 shares, the short-interest ratio is presently 1.1 days.
+(OTCMKTS:IPLY) saw a significant decline in short interest in September.
+As of September 30th, there was short interest totalling 1,100 shares, a decline of 91.7% from the September 15th total of 13,200 shares.
+Based on an average daily volume of 12,000 shares, the days-to-cover ratio is currently 0.1 days.

 Receive News & Ratings for Interplay Entertainment Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Interplay Entertainment and related companies with MarketBeat.com's FREE daily email newsletter.